-As a percentage of our consolidated net revenues, net revenues from our acute care hospitals, outpatient facilities and commercial health insurer accounted for 52% during 2016 and 51% during each of 2015 and 2014.
-Net revenues from our behavioral health care facilities and commercial health insurer accounted for 48% of our consolidated net revenues during 2016 and 49% during each of 2015 and 2014.
+As a percentage of our consolidated net revenues, net revenues from our acute care hospitals, outpatient facilities and commercial health insurer accounted for 53% during 2017, 52% during 2016 and 51% during 2015.
+Net revenues from our behavioral health care facilities and commercial health insurer accounted for 47% of our consolidated net revenues during 2017, 48% during 2016 and 49% during 2015.